void-linux/void-packages/Manual.md

 - `python_versions` A white space seperated list of python versions which will be used to build that package.
 This is only used by the `python-module` build style.

+- `subpackages` A white space separated list of subpackages (matching `foo_package()`) to override the guessed list.
+Only use this if a specific order of subpackages is required, otherwise the default would work in most cases.

 ### build style scripts

 The `build_style` variable specifies the build method to build and install a